What You Need to Know About Planning a Trip to New Zealand

 What Do You Need to Bring with You to New Zealand?

 Of course, packing is a personal choice, so we won’t dive into clothes packing too much in this section.
-For that, see our Ultimate Packing Guide.
+For that, see our Packing List X1431.
 The most important thing to remember is layers!
 Whatever the season, have some extra layers for those unexpected cold or rainy days.
 Instead, we’ll talk about the things you need to bring to New Zealand that you might have not thought about.

 Do You Need a Visa to Visit New Zealand?

 A tourist visa is activated automatically upon entry to New Zealand for most countries.
 This usually allows visitors to stay for up to three months.
 Find out if this applies to you in our Visitor visa article.
 Visitors also need to pay for an NZeTA and IVL before arrival in New Zealand – see more information on the NZeTA here.
 Other popular visa options to stay in New Zealand longer are the Working Holiday Visa and Student Visas.